How Much Do You Know About The Digital Tax Coming In 2020?

 How the digital tax will affect you, as a buyer?

-Sadly, this does not mean that sellers and service providers will not push some of the tax cost to the consumers by adding it to the existing price.
+Sadly, this does not mean that sellers and service providers who are affected by this new tax regime will not push some of the tax cost to the consumers by adding it to the existing price.
 This is a possibility as this would be a commercial decision for sellers, and will be based on several factors that vary from business to business.
 Also, if the tax process is too tedious or foreign sellers do not see business in Malaysia as profitable, it’s possible that the product’s listings will be removed from Malaysia, making it unavailable to us.

 As for how it will be implemented, there are discussions being done with credit card companies, which will collect the digital tax when consumers swipe their cards, which will in turn remit it to the Customs.
 At this time of publication, no information has been given on other modes of payment.

 Despite all this, the fact remains that a country is entitled to its fair share of tax revenue when an online service entity sells a product or service to a consumer in it.
-As such, we will have to wait and see if Budget 2018 will reveal further information regarding digital tax.
+As such, we will have to wait and see if the big players of the digital industry comply to Malaysia’s digital tax in 2020.